“Heart disease is the leading cause of death for women

 Yes.
 In Coronary Heart Disease: Women and Heart Disease the NHLBI note:

 “Coronary heart disease is the leading cause of death for women.
-About 80% of women age 40 to 60 have one or more risk factors for coronary heart disease.
+About 80% of women ages 40 to 60 have one or more risk factors for coronary heart disease.
 Having multiple risk factors significantly increases a woman’s chance of developing coronary heart disease”.4

-“Heart disease is the leading cause of death for women in the United States and can affect women at any age.
 In 2021, it was responsible for the deaths of 310,661 women—or about 1 in every 5 female deaths.
-Research has shown that only about half (56%) of US women recognize that heart disease is their number 1 killer”.5
+Only about half (56%) of US women recognize that heart disease is their number 1 killer”.5

 In About Heart Disease In Women Go Red for Women explain: